leaningtech/labs/sites/cheerpx/src/content/docs/13-tutorials/full_os.md

 </script>
 ```

+For more information on `HttpBytesDevice` and `OverlayDevice`, see our [Files and filesystem] guide.

 ## 5. Create a CheerpX instance

 In the same script tag, pass the `overlayDevice` as a new mount point to the `Cheerpx.Linux.create` method.
 This option will initialize CheerpX with the newly created device mounted as `/`.